 Additionally, most policies provide coverage for debris removal and increased costs associated with bringing the home up to code.

 Our hurricane lawyers represent both individual condo owners and condo associations throughout Florida for hurricane insurance claims.
 Condo owners and condo associations face unique problems after a storm.
 There are typically two insurance policies at play when there is damage to a condo.
 The individual condo owner has a policy that covers from “the paint in,” and the contents of the condo, while the condo association covers the “common elements,” such as the roof, drywall, and structural elements.
 Many times there is also a flood policy that applies to some of the loss.

 Whether you are fighting an insurance company that is ignoring or delaying your claim, or refusing to pay what is right, we can help.
 Many condo owners hurricane claims involve much more than wind damage.
 Hurricanes cause not only structural damage to the roof and building, but also water damage to the interior and contents.
 This water damage can lead to mold damage.

 The typical condo owners insurance policy covers the inside of the condo and damage to the contents in the condo.
 Most policies also provide coverage for “additional living expenses” while the condo owner is out of the unit.
 These additional living expenses pay for a hotel or a rental home while the damaged property is being repaired.

-Florida Insurance Lawsuits Could Be Free of Charge
+Insurance Lawsuits Could Be Free of Charge

 If you’re struggling with a homeowners or condo owners insurance claim after a hurricane, don’t hesitate to contact our hurricane lawyers at Morgan & Morgan for a free, no-risk case evaluation.
-In Florida, in most cases, if we win the insurance company will be required to cover attorneys’ fees and costs.
+In states like Florida, in most cases, if we win the insurance company will be required to cover attorneys’ fees and costs.
 If we lose, we work for free.